There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

-Details: Salita dè Crescenzi, 31.
+Details and hours: Salita dè Crescenzi, 31.
 Open lunch and dinner Mon-Fri, lunch only Sat, and closed Sunday.
 Closed most of August and also over the Christmas/New Year holidays.
-About 35-40 Euros per person.
-No outdoor seating.
-Book at least one day in advance.
+About 40-45 Euros per person.

-A caveat: Often you can only get a booking for 7 or 7:30pm, or 9:30 pm or later.
-I usually prefer going for lunch for this reason.
+Booking: Tel: 06 6880 3034.
+Reservations are a must, and usually days in advance.
+You may have an easier time getting a booking for lunch.
+(A caveat: Often you can only get a booking for 7 or 7:30pm, or 9:30 pm or later.
+I usually prefer going for lunch for this reason.)

 A caveat: I suggest you be prepared for the Roman way of slow service: they get very busy especially in high season, and they don't add extra staff.
 So you might feel ignored.
-Just relax and enjoy the food, and realise this is the way it is.
+Just relax and enjoy the food.

 How to get there: With your back to the pantheon, you will see two streets leading straight in the other direction from it.
 Take the one on the right, via del Pantheon.
 This will take you to Piazza della Maddalena.
 Immediately take your first right, via delle Colonnelle.
 You can spot Del Sostegno by the green neon sign that says simply "Trattoria."

 One of the last of the truly old-fashioned restaurants near Rome pantheon, Settimio is a hidden gem.
 Next door to Del Sostegno (above), you'd almost walk by it if you didn't know it was there.

 At Settimio, you will find a family-run place with a delicious, Roman menu...including some typical fall-winter items like game and polenta.
 They are also known for their pasta with white truffles (it is amazing!)

 But don't worry, you can find plenty of lighter fare as well.